Vestigiality: Overview

 Vestigiality, biologically speaking, refers to organisms retaining organs that have seemingly lost their original function.
 Vestigial organs are common evolutionary knowledge.
-In addition, the term vestigiality is useful in referring to many genetically determined features, either morphological, behavioral, or physiological; in any such context, however, it need not follow that a vestigial feature must be completely useless.
+In addition, the term vestigiality is useful in referring to many genetically determined features, either morphological, behavioral, or physiological; however, it need not follow that a vestigial feature must be completely useless.
 A classic example at the level of gross anatomy is the human vermiform appendix, vestigial in the sense of retaining no significant digestive function.

-Similar concepts apply at the molecular level—some nucleic acid sequences in eukaryotic genomes have no known biological function; some of them may be "junk DNA", but it is a difficult matter to demonstrate that a particular sequence in a particular region of a given genome is truly nonfunctional.
-The simple fact that it is noncoding DNA does not establish that it is functionless.
+Similar concepts apply at the molecular level—some nucleic acid sequences in eukaryotic genomes have no known biological function; some of them may be "junk DNA", but it is difficult to demonstrate that a particular sequence in a particular region of a given genome is truly nonfunctional.
+The fact that it is noncoding DNA does not establish that it is functionless.
 Furthermore, even if an extant DNA sequence is functionless, it does not follow that it has descended from an ancestral sequence of functional DNA.
 Logically such DNA would not be vestigial in the sense of being the vestige of a functional structure.
-In contrast pseudogenes have lost their protein-coding ability or are otherwise no longer expressed in the cell.
-Whether they have any extant function or not, they have lost their former function and in that sense, they do fit the definition of vestigiality.
+In contrast, pseudogenes have lost their protein-coding ability or are otherwise no longer expressed in the cell.
+Whether they have any extant function or not, they have lost their former function, and in that sense they fit the definition of vestigiality.